Frequently Asked Questions

 Now fill out the order form on the Internet.

 A maximum of six tickets can be ordered per performance, and a maximum of 18 tickets per customer.
 For price categories G1 – G4, E3 – E6 and C6 as well as C7 a maximum of two tickets.
-The processing of ticket orders begins in September 2024.
-Please submit orders by October 11, 2024.
+The processing of ticket orders begins on 27th August 2025.
+Please submit orders by October 12, 2025.

 All information about the online instant purchase, which will take place from December 1, 2024, can be found here.